Highlighter56/Brakeys-Game/README.md

         reach the end?
     Implemented upsidown button
     Need to make there camera have a max lag time between the player so the falling section works

+    ---Branch: maxFallSpeed---
+    Goal: create a group of functions and variables that can be used to set the max speed the player can fall var maxFallSpeed
+        func setMaxFallSpeed

+Goal: Polishing up
+    Make the Tileset fancy and add some backgrounding add detial to the map, like objects, coins,...

 -----Branch: playerStateMachine-----